T-Mobile US Inc. (TMUS): These Numbers Show Where NASDAQ:TMUS Stock Is Going Next

 Sponsored

-The stock witnessed a 8.34% loss in the last 1 month and extending the period to 3 months gives it a -0.38%, and is -3.27% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.71% over the week and 2.10% over the month.
+The stock witnessed a 9.83% loss in the last 1 month and extending the period to 3 months gives it a 4.18%, and is 3.04% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.50% over the week and 2.22% over the month.

 T-Mobile US Inc. (TMUS) Top Institutional Holders